 Which cutting flowers last longest?

-Flowers from the dianthus family have a vase life of 14-21 days, making them one of the longest lasting cut blooms and a top choice for the best cutting garden flowers.
+Flowers from the dianthus family have a vase life of 14-21 days, making them one of the longest lasting cut blooms and a top choice for the cutting garden flowers.
 Choose from carnations, sweet williams and pinks.

 An experienced freelance journalist, editor and columnist writing for national magazines and websites, Fiona now specialises in gardens.
 She enjoys finding and writing about all kinds, from the tiniest town plots to impressively designed ones in grand country houses.
 She's a firm believer that gardening is for everyone, and it doesn’t matter if you have a single window ledge or an acre, there’s always peace and joy to be found outside.
 The small town garden of her Edwardian terraced house is currently a work in progress as she renovates the property, but her goal is always to fill it with flowers, climbers, colour, fragrance – and as many of her treasured vintage finds as she can possibly fit in.

 Growing celery from scraps: how to do it in 5 simple steps